Skip to main content

 You can create a new task in BusyCal using natural language by opening a percent-escaped URL in the following format:

-<notes>: New in v3.5.8+.
-The text you would like to show in the notes section.
+2. <notes>: The text you would like to show in the notes section.

 Here are some example natural language phrases for creating tasks and the corresponding percent-escaped URLs: